 Wheeling is a medium-sized city located in the state of West Virginia.
 With a population of 27,375 people and 14 constituent neighborhoods, Wheeling is the fifth largest community in West Virginia.
-Wheeling has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Wheeling has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, Wheeling isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wheeling are a mix of both white- and blue-collar jobs.
 Overall, Wheeling is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Wheeling who work in office and administrative support (14.38%), sales jobs (11.47%), and food service (7.59%).